Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid: Stealthy Data Injection Attacks

-\begin{prop} A minimum set of measurements to protect so that no attack with cardinality $||\boldsymbol{a}||_0<\tau_a$ can be stealthy, corresponds to protecting one distinct measurement from each critical set whose cardinality is less than $\tau_a$. \end{prop}
+\begin{prop} Consider $\mathcal{M}_{\tau_a}^{\textrm{CS-SMBG}}$ to be a set of measurements including one distinct measurement from each critical set whose cardinality is lower than $\tau_a$ for a certain CS-SMBG.
+Then, a minimum set of measurements to protect so that no attack with cardinality $||\boldsymbol{a}||_0<\tau_a$ can be stealthy, corresponds to finding a minimum set of measurements whose elements include, one $\mathcal{M}_{\tau_a}^{\textrm{CS-SMBG}}$ for each possible CS-SMBG. \end{prop}

-\begin{IEEEproof} Solving \emph{Problem 4} entails ensuring that all critical sets of cardinality smaller than $\tau_a$ are part of the maximum matching.
-Hence, when one distinct measurement in each of these sets is secured, it is ensured that these critical sets will be part of the maximum matching over the critical sets - system measurements bipartite graph.
-As a result, additional measurements would need to be attacked to target critical sets of higher cardinality, if a stealthy attack were to be found, which would require the attacker to manipulate more than $\tau_a$ measurements.
-Hence, the solution to \emph{Problem 4} is a direct result of Theorem~\ref{prop:PerfectDefense} but by considering critical sets that have cardinality smaller than $\tau_a$ rather than all critical sets, as is the case in Theorem~\ref{prop:PerfectDefense}.
-As such, the rest of the proof of Proposition~\ref{prop:DefenseThresholdTau} follows directly from the proof of Theorem~\ref{prop:PerfectDefense}. \end{IEEEproof}

-This result is very important since it allows the defender to build on some knowledge that it has about the capacity and resources of the attacker, to build a corresponding defense policy.
-In other words, knowing that the attacker does not have the capacity to concurrently manipulate more than $\tau_a$ measurements enables the defender to focus on defending a smaller set of measurements rather than aiming to thwart any theoretically possible SDIA.
-This can lead to a significant reduction in the needed resources for such a defense since, as shown in the solution of \emph{Problem 3}, the latter defense policy requires committing a large volume of resources which can exceed practical constraints.

-\begin{example} For our studied IEEE 14-bus system, consider that $\tau_a=3$.
-This indicates that a set of measurements to protect must be found to ensure that no attacker can have a successful stealthy attack by attacking less than 3 measurements.
-The critical sets that have cardinality lower than 3 are $\mathcal{C}^{F_{15}}$, $\mathcal{C}^{I_{6}}$, and $\mathcal{C}^{I_{9}}$ which all have a cardinality of $2$.
-Now, we consider a distinct measurement in each of these three sets, such that $I_7$, $I_6$, and $I_9$.
-As a result, $\{I_7, I_6, I_9\}$ is a minimum set of measurements which, when defended, no stealthy attack vector of cardinality less than $\tau_a=3$ can be successfully launched. \end{example}

-As such, showing that SDIAs are a subset of our introduced observability attacks, enables using our proposed graph-theoretic framework to model, understand, and thwart such types of cyber-physical attacks.
-Indeed, the four problems that we have discussed show the way our developed framework enables analytical characterization of the solutions to these various well-studied SIDA problems.
-Such analytical characterization allows assessing the vulnerability of the system against SDIAs as well as deriving adequate defense strategies.